maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 ---
-[^1]: What if inter-city migration makes local housing demand highly elastic?
+[^migration]: What if inter-city migration makes local housing demand highly elastic?
 In this case, we evaluate one city's upzoning in the context of the national market, since lower prices induce in-migration from other cities.
 Upzoning in city A also reduces prices in B and C, so the effect is scaled down by A's share of the national population.
-(The aggregate demand curve is downward-sloping, since immigration into the country is limited.)
+(The national demand curve is downward-sloping, since immigration into the country is limited.)
 But this is just an argument for upzoning nationally, and for zoning policy to be set at higher-level governments to internalize the externalities of local upzoning.

-[^2]: Is Condon committing a fallacy of composition here, instead of assuming perfectly elastic demand?
+[^fallacy_composition]: Is Condon committing a fallacy of composition here, instead of assuming perfectly elastic demand?
 That is, upzoning one parcel doesn't reduce housing prices, but upzoning the entire city would; and Condon is arguing from no effect of upzoning one parcel to no effect of upzoning all parcels.
 I don't think this fits.
 When demand is perfectly elastic, neither a single upzoning nor a mass upzoning has any effect on price.
 But if demand is downward-sloping, then upzoning even one parcel would decrease the housing price by a tiny amount, say to $999.99psf.
 But then it's obvious that a larger upzoning would reduce prices even more.

-[^3]: More generally, there's no necessary connection between lower land values and more-affordable housing.
+[^parkinglot_zoning]: More generally, there's no necessary connection between lower land values and more-affordable housing.
 We can always reduce the land price by reducing how much buyers are willing to pay.
 For example, if we change the zoning to "parking lot only", the land value will certainly be reduced!
 But obviously this will not make housing more affordable (in fact, the opposite).

-[^4]: Strictly speaking, there is some substitution effect, as new subsidized units reduce demand and prices in the market-rate sector.
+[^substitution_effect]: Strictly speaking, there is some substitution effect, as new subsidized units reduce demand and prices in the market-rate sector.

-[^5]: Versions of IZ that allow some market-rate housing alongside the Affordable units, and hence absorb demand increases, are better than versions that don't allow any market-rate housing.
+[^better_iz]: Versions of IZ that allow some market-rate housing alongside the Affordable units, and hence absorb demand increases, are better than versions that don't allow any market-rate housing.

-[^6]: Condon is focused on reducing land values _indirectly_, by reducing how much developers are willing to pay for land, so the price doesn't increase in the first place.
+[^demand_suppression]: Condon is focused on reducing land values _indirectly_, by reducing how much developers are willing to pay for land, so the price doesn't increase in the first place.
 As the windfall tax shows, this is not necessary; the city can capture the same land value when the transacted price goes up, by directly taxing the landowner.
 Also note that a land value tax works like IZ, by reducing developer willingness-to-pay for land.
 With a LVT, future tax payments are a liability that reduce the value of owning land.

-[^7]: An unconditional tax would also solve the problem of landowners shrinking land lift by raising their selling price in anticipation of future upzonings.
+[^unconditional_tax]: An unconditional tax would also solve the problem of landowners shrinking land lift by raising their selling price in anticipation of future upzonings.

 [^taxcut_effect]: Similarly, a tax cut reduces prices by increasing the quantity of homes, since projects that didn't pencil with the tax now become feasible.
 These new homes increase competition between sellers, which drives prices down.